Location: Lightfoot & Wolfville Winery Date: Sunday, October 28, 2018 Time: 11:00 am - 1:00 pmPrice: $25.00 - Buy Now

 Awards made by Artist: Brad Hall

-Always a lover of art and design, Christine left her native New Brunswick to pursue studies in architecture and design in 2006.
-But living and studying in Montreal would only ignite another artistic flame in her; that of cooking.
-She followed her instincts and completed a comprehensive cooking and baking program at Humber College in Toronto.
-After a brief stay in France as an apprentice in a chocolaterie, she returned to work alongside some top talent in Toronto.
-She cut her teeth in the pastry kitchens of Auberge du Pommier and Colborne Lane, and later took the lead role of pastry chef in restaurants such as The Gabardine, Origin, the Drake Hotel and Blackbird Baking Co., earning the Top 30 Under 30 award from the Ontario Hostelry Institute in 2015.
-Christine, her partner and their two dogs moved back to the Maritimes in 2016 where they call the Annapolis Valley home. @yybaking_ns
+Always a lover of art and design, Christine left her native New Brunswick to study architecture and design in 2006.
+Living and studying in Montréal ignited another artistic flame; cooking.
+After completing a comprehensive cooking and baking program at Humber College in Toronto, she worked in France as an apprentice in a chocolaterie.
+She then returned to work in Toronto in the pastry kitchens of Auberge du Pommier and Colborne Lane, later taking the lead role of pastry chef in restaurants including The Gabardine, Origin, the Drake Hotel and Blackbird Baking Co., earning the Top 30 Under 30 award from the Ontario Hostelry Institute in 2015.
+Christine, her partner and their two dogs now call the Annapolis Valley home. @yybaking_ns

 A native of Nova Scotia, Jamie’s first taste of the kitchen was washing dishes and prepping in a local pub as a teenager.
 After travelling Canada as a cook, Jamie began a five-year mentorship with Chef Bernard Casavant in British Columbia.
 With the encouragement of Chef Bernard, Jamie attended cooking school and received his Red Seal diploma in Nova Scotia before rejoining Chef Bernard in Whistler, B.C.
 In 2006, Jamie relocated to Oliver in the beautiful Okanagan wine country as sous chef of the Senora Room at the Burrowing Owl Estate Winery.
 This presented a rare opportunity to cook in a completely local and sustainable atmosphere with talented chefs, and work closely with passionate growers and farmers.